Bethanie, Namibia: Politics

-Bethanie is governed by a village council that has five seats.
+Upon Namibian independence Bethanie was governed by a seven-seat village council.
+The first local elections run in Namibia, the 1992 local elections, was won by SWAPO which obtained 427 votes and gained four seats.
+The Democratic Turnhalle Alliance (DTA) came second with 327 votes and three seats.
+The 1998 local authority elections saw a similar result.
+SWAPO again obtained four seats with 187 votes, DTA got the remaining thee seats with 111 votes.

-In the 2004 local authority elections the Democratic Turnhalle Alliance (DTA) narrowly won over South West Africa People's Organisation (SWAPO) with 307 votes (three seats) to 299 (two seats).
-In the 2010 local authority election Bethanie again was one of only a few local councils in Namibia that the SWAPO did not win.
+In the 2004 local authority elections, DTA won for the first time, competing for only five seats in a downsized village council.
+It gained three council seats and obtained 307 votes, narrowly beating SWAPO which gained to 299 votes and two seats.
+In the 2010 local authority election Bethanie again was one of only a few local councils in Namibia that SWAPO did not win.
 This time the Rally for Democracy and Progress (RDP, an opposition party founded in 2007) narrowly beat SWAPO with 253 to 245 votes.
 The DTA finished in 3rd with 52 votes.
 The 2015 local authority election was won by SWAPO which gained three seats (278 votes) while the DTA gained the remaining two seats (188 votes).

 In the 2020 local authority election the Landless People's Movement (LPM, a new party registered in 2018) won with 378 votes and gained three seats.
 One seat each went to the Popular Democratic Movement (PDM, the new name of the DTA since 2017) with 179 votes, and to SWAPO with 166 votes.

 Bethanie is the seat of the !Aman Traditional Authority, and its current chief (Kaptein) is Johannes Frederick.
 His predecessor David Frederick (Chief 1977-2018), alongside Herero Paramount Chief Advocate Vekuii Rukoro in January 2017 filed a class-action lawsuit against Germany on behalf of the Herero and Nama peoples in the U.S. District Court for the Southern District of New York.
 David Frederick was the grandson of Cornelius Fredericks, a leading resistance fighter against German colonial invasion.